History of Debreceni VSC: 2020s

 On the 27th match day Debrecen drew with Kaposvári Rákóczi FC at the Nagyerdei Stadion.
 After the match Zoltán Vitelki was sacked.
 On 7 June 2020, Elemér Kondás was appointed as the manager of the club.
 On the last match day Debrecen hosted Paksi FC.
 The final result was 1-1 which resulted the relegation of the club to the Nemzeti Bajnokság II.
 At the end of the season, Gábor Szima, the owner of the clubs, also sold his shares to the local government of Debrecen.

 In the summer of 2020, Debrecen signed some of their former players including Mihály Korhut, József Varga, Ádám Pintér, and Bence Sós.

 Debrecen beat DEAC in the second match day of the 2020-21 Nemzeti Bajnokság II.

 Balázs Dzsudzsák was appointed as the captain of the team.

 On 16 February 2021, Szabolcs Huszti and Gábor Toldi were appointed as the manager of the club.

 In February 2021, the new management debuted in the 2020-21 Nemzeti Bajnokság II beating Szeged-Csanád Grosics Akadémia 5–0 at the Szent Gellért Fórum.
 On the 26th match day, on 27 February 2021, Debrecen suffered a shocking defeat (1−2) against Vasas SC at Nagyerdei Stadion.
-Róbert Feczesin scored the winning goal in the last miniute of the match.
+Róbert Feczesin scored the winning goal in the last minute of the match.

 On 9 March 2021, Hungary national football team and former Szombathelyi Haladás, Budapesti Honvéd FC player, Roland Ugrai, was signed by the club.

 On 16 May 2021, Debrecen beat Szombathelyi Haladás at Nagyerdei Stadion 4–2.
 The victory against Haladás meant that Debrecen won the 2020-21 Nemzeti Bajnokság II season and were promoted to the Nemzeti Bajnokság I after spending one year in the second league.

 On 25 July 2021, Debrecen played against Serie A club A.S.
 Roma at the Stadio Benito Stirpe in Frosinone.
 The training match was won by the Italian club 5–2.

 On 31 July 2021, on the first match day of the 2021–22 Nemzeti Bajnokság I season Debrecen were hosted by Budapest Honvéd FC.
 Debrecen beat Honvéd 4–1 at the newly built Bozsik Aréna.
 Although Bőle took the lead in the 36th minute, Dzsudzsák, Bárány, Bévárdi and Ugrai scored in the second half.